oracle/terraform-provider-oci/website/docs/d/database_db_server.html.markdown

 * `memory_size_in_gbs` - The allocated memory in GBs on the Db server.
 * `shape` - The shape of the Db server.
 The shape determines the amount of CPU, storage, and memory resources available.
 * `state` - The current state of the Db server.
+* `system_tags` - System tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `time_created` - The date and time that the Db Server was created.
 * `vm_cluster_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VM Clusters associated with the Db server.